knuesel/callisto/src/reading/stream.typ

 // Process a stream output item.
 // Can return none if the item is from an undesired stream (cf 'stream' arg.)
 #let process(item, ctx: none) = {
-  return handle(item.text, mime: "text/x.stream", ctx: ctx, name: item.name)
+  return handle(item.text, mime: "stream", ctx: ctx, name: item.name) }
-}

 // Same as stream-items function, but merges all streams (matching 'stream')